 Do you have a friend or relative with Alzheimer's or dementia and often worry that they may go missing?

 We appreciate that caring for people with dementia is challenging - and that planning ahead and keeping safe is really important.
-There is often a risk that people living with dementia can at some point start to 'walk about'.
-While this may only be into the garden or street and returning a short time later, some people can get lost and go missing.
+There is often a risk that people living with dementia can, at some point, start to 'walk about'.
+While this may only be into the garden or street, returning a short time later, some people can get lost and go missing.
 This can lead to feelings of confusion, fear and vulnerability for individuals and their families, particularly at night time or during times of extreme weather.

-Cheshire Fire and Rescue Service will be promoting the Herbert Protocol during Safe and Well visits.
+Cheshire Fire and Rescue Service promotes the Herbert Protocol during Safe and Well visits.

 As part of making reasonable life adjustments, we want to help by putting a system in place that will help to give the emergency services the best possible information should there be a need for them to become involved in a search for someone with dementia.